chfix/Gestion-stock/README.md

 when cloning the projet don"t forget to install the dependencies by running this commands :

-composer self-update --1
+composer self-update --1 ;
-composer install
+composer install ;
-composer self-update --2
+composer self-update --2;
-composer install
+composer install ;

 npm install
+npm run dev